lrzmroczek/software-development-lessons/docs/Topics/Workflow.md

 	- Provides a backup in case something happens to your computer and you lose your work
 - Make sure code compiles and tests pass before merging
 	- I try to avoid broken code even on my branches, but if I have to check in something that doesn't work, I mark it as "DRAFT" or "WIP" (Work in Progress)
-- Use merge rules can be set up in GitLab to protect branches from accidental merges
+- Use merge rules can be set up in GitHub/GitLab to protect branches from accidental merges
 - Design and planning makes the development easier